climatepolicyradar/navigator-search-indexer/README.md

 # Opensearch Indexer

-The code in this folder contains multiple CLIs used to index data into the Navigator search index:
+The code in this folder contain a CLI tool used to index data into the Navigator search index:

-* `text2embeddings.py`: loads JSON data produced by the `pdf2text` pipeline and converts it to embeddings (.memmap) and text and IDs (.json) files.
-* `index_data.py`: loads document metadata from the Navigator database and the prototype *processed_policies.csv** file and indexes this data alongside the text and embeddings created using `text2embeddings` into the search index.
+* `index_data.py`: loads document metadata from the Navigator database and indexes this data alongside the text and embeddings created from embeddings generation into the search index.

 There is also an `opensearch-query-example.ipynb` notebook that demonstrates running a query on the index.
 This is to be developed further and integrated into the Navigator APIs.